-The Yankees made it two wins in two games following the All-Star break, beating the Reds again on Saturday afternoon, 7-1.
+The ultimate sacrifice The Yankees made it two wins in two games following the All-Star break, beating the Reds again on Saturday afternoon, 7-1.

 Brett Gardner drove in three runs, two of them via sacrifice fly.
 The only other Yankee in the last 100 years to have two sac flies from the leadoff spot in any game was Willie Randolph, who did so twice, in 1978 and 1984.